Iterate sequentially through elements in a collection

 WNSupported in Synergy .NET on Windows

 FOREACH loop_var IN collection [AS type] <iteration processing> . . .

 A loop record or variable whose value is set to each element in sequence as FOREACH iterates through them.

 One of the following:

-In Synergy .NET, collection is anything that implements IEnumerable or IEnumerable<T>, and all elements of the collection must be the same data type.
+- In Synergy .NET, anything that implements IEnumerable or IEnumerable<T>, with all elements of the collection being the same data type

 (optional) The data type of the elements in the collection, which you’ll need to specify if the loop_var type doesn’t match the collection type.

 When the FOREACH statement is executed, it iterates sequentially through all elements in the collection, setting loop_var to each element in turn.
 If the collection is a dynamic array, the loop variable’s type must match or be an ancestor of the element type of that array; otherwise, a “Type mismatch” error (TYPMISMCH) will occur.

 The loop variable is a copy of the processed element in collection, so it is like an assignment statement.
 This means that changes to members of loop_var are not reflected back in the original collection.
 As a result of the implied assignment, FOREACH is less efficient than a FOR loop.